-- BSBWOR203 Work effectively with others - SITHCCC003 Prepare and present sandwiches - SITXCCS001 Provide customer information and assistance - To further their experience and qualifications, students can then enrol in Certificate II in Hospitality in Year 11 and 12.
+- BSBTWK201 Work effectively with others

+- SITHCCC025 Prepare and present sandwiches

+- SITXCCS009 Provide customer information and assistance

+To further their experience and qualifications, students can then enrol in Certificate II in Hospitality in Year 11 and 12.

-CONSTRUCTION (VOCATIONAL EDUCATION AND TRAINING)
+CONSTRUCTION (VET)

-Certificate I in Construction Course code CPC 10111
+Certificate I in Construction Course code CPC 10120

-This qualification is a Nationally recognised course in all States of Australia and is designed for students who have an interest in working in the Building Construction Industry.
+This qualification is a nationally recognised course in all States of Australia and is designed for students who have an interest in working in the Building Construction Industry.

 The course aims to develop strong practical skills and knowledge with the ability to apply those skills.
-The course is competency based, so it is assessed by a number Units of Competency.
-These include the completion of a vast array of practical tasks, quizzes, case studies, multimedia presentation, work placement journal reports.
+The course is competency based, so it is assessed by a number of Units of Competency.
+These include the completion of a vast array of practical tasks, quizzes, case studies, multimedia presentations, and work placement journal reports.